Having a local community is amazing! Together you can achieve so much and create a true grassroots movement in your town.

 First step is trying to plug into an existing community.
 Chances are, somewhere out there, there’s already a group in your town.
 Here’s my top tips for finding them.

-This is always my first recommendation.
-There are several large groups on Facebook like Journey to Zero Waste and Zero Waste Heroes.
 There might also be a zero waste group for your country, city, or state!

 Use the search tool on Facebook and set it to groups.
 Search zero waste with your country or state name and something might pop up!
 I know there’s one for Arkansas.

 In these larger generic groups, there are comment threads where people leave the country, state, or city they’re living.
 Through these threads you can start finding people in your area.

 Once you find a group in your general vicinity, create separate group (assuming there isn’t one already) for your country or state.

 Then people will be able to find your group and niche down into smaller groups by county or city.

 I also run a “secret” Facebook group that includes daily threads to help others on their zero waste journey.
 Click here if you’d like to join.